Baked vegan pumpkin cheesecake that is packed with pumpkin flavor and spices, has a crunchy ginger cookie crust and optional caramel pecan topping.

 - For homemade pumpkin spice, use 1 ½ teaspoons ground cinnamon, 1 teaspoon ground ginger, ½ teaspoon ground nutmeg and a pinch of ground cloves.
 If you don't have any ginger, nutmeg or cloves, use extra cinnamon.

-- If your oven has a strong top heating element, cover your cake pan with aluminum foil at the beginning of baking.
-If your cheesecake takes less or more time to bake, that is absolutely okay.
-It will depend on your ingredients and how your oven works.
-For extra tips on how to tell if your cheesecake is done baking, read the blog post above.
+- At the 30-minute mark, if your cheesecake starts to brown on top, cover your cake pan with an oven-safe tray or aluminum foil.
+Also, if your cheesecake takes less or more time to bake, that is absolutely okay.
+It will depend on your ingredients and if your oven runs cool.
+For extra tips on how to tell if your cheesecake is ready, see the post above.

 Nutrition